-Osmond is responsible for overseeing CAF’s comprehensive program of architecture tours, exhibitions, public programs and youth education.
-Under Osmond’s leadership, CAF has realized 400% growth in revenue and is consistently ranked among the top 10 Chicago cultural institutions.
-Today CAF serves more than 680,000 people each year.
+Osmond is responsible for overseeing the CAC’s comprehensive slate of architecture tours, exhibitions, discussions, lectures, education programs and more.
+Under Osmond’s leadership, the CAC has realized 400 percent growth in revenue and is consistently ranked among Chicago’s top ten cultural institutions.
+Today, it serves more than 680,000 people each year.

 During Osmond’s tenure, the CAC has expanded its docent tour program to include 450 volunteers, giving 85 unique tours totaling more than 7,000 departures annually.
 CAC tours are recognized internationally among the leading programs of their kind.
 Osmond also initiated Open House Chicago, a free and citywide architecture festival attracting more than 100,000 people annually and celebrating ten years in 2020, and spearheaded the launch of the Association of Architecture Organizations (AAO), connecting 160 members worldwide.

 The CAC’s August 2018 opening included the inauguration of multiple exhibits.
 The Chicago Gallery tells how it became the “first city of modern architecture” and is built around the Chicago City Model Experience, significantly expanded in its new location and brought to life through video, projection mapping and interactive kiosks.
 In the Drake Family Skyscraper Gallery, “Building Tall” features supersized models of towers located in Chicago and around the world, helping visitors discover the innovations that enable architects to build ever higher.
 Additional temporary exhibitions enliven and refresh the CAC’s galleries throughout the year.